-5. WASH: Water Supply

-- As previously mentioned, the following should be included in the bidding and contact documents of Level II water supply contractors: i) preparation of WSP, (ii) maintenance and repairs schedule; and (iii) OSH for chlorine handling - For household level water supply, regular monitoring of water quality is done by the concerned local municipal health office.
+- 9. WASH: Water Supply - As previously mentioned, the following should be included in the bidding and contract documents of Level II water supply contractors: i) preparation of WSP, (ii) maintenance and repairs schedule; and (iii) OSH for chlorine handling - For household level water supply, regular monitoring of water quality is done by the concerned local municipal health office.
 For household and community level water supply (not contracted), the community volunteers and the LGUs will be responsible for the operations and maintenance of these water supply projects, with the LGUs providing allocations for the cost requirements.
-The project will provide the necessary trainings to ensure that Barangay and/or Municipal LGUs and community volunteers are equipped with the training and skills for the operation and maintenance activities of the water supply projects.
+The project will provide the necessary trainings to ensure that Barangay and/or Municipal LGUs and community volunteers are equipped with the training and skills for the operation and maintenance activities of the water supply projects. - Provide adequate protection from pollution around communal wells and faucets;